top of page

 The two asset classes will grow at different speeds, so we will look to buy and sell (rebalance) at the end of every year to ensure the overall split remains at 60%/40%.
 For example, at the end of year one, the growth assets have grown 4% to £624,000, whereas the defensive assets have grown by 1% to £404,000.
 This gives a total balance of £1,028,000, which reduces to £988,000 after taking our annual £40,000 withdrawal.
 We must now sell £31,200 of the growth assets and £8,800 (totalling £40,000) of the defensive assets to bring us back to our 60%/40% split.

 We can see the importance of a periodically rebalanced, diversified portfolio when we reach years four and five.
-Having the defensive assets in the portfolio means that the growth assets do not have to be sold at a low price (which would mean selling a greater percentage of them), thereby giving them time to recover.
+Having the defensive assets in the portfolio means that the growth assets do not have to be sold at a low price (which would mean selling a greater percentage), thereby giving them time to recover.
 In fact, the growth assets are falling at such a rate relative to the defensive assets that we actually buy more growth assets to bring us back to our 60%/40% split.
-It's also worth noting that the defensive assets have actually gone up in value (although this is not guaranteed to happen) as investors rush to save havens.
+It's also worth noting that the defensive assets have gone up in value (although this is not guaranteed to happen) as investors rush to save havens.

 After the thirty years have elapsed, we can see the portfolio balance remains in positive territory (£154,778), despite the average overall return of the portfolio falling from 3% to 2.6% due to the slower growth rate of the defensive shares.